Focus for Survival

 After the submission deadline, all entries will be checked for eligibility and 26 finalists announced on the Explorers Against Extinction website on Friday 30 July 2021.
 These 26 images go forward to our People’s Choice vote which opens in November.
 The People’s Choice winner is announced at our Royal Geographical Society event.

-A panel comprising photographers, explorers and charity trustees will short-list six of the 26 images.
+A panel will short-list six of the 26 images.
 Last year guest judges included patrons Levison Wood and Pip Stewart, and photographers Paul Goldstein and Will Burrard-Lucas.
 The short-list will be announced in September.
 The six short-listed photographers are invited to join us at our event at The Royal Geographical Society in London where the winner of the Focus for Survival Photographer of the Year will be announced.